-Budgeted cost: £ 44,000
+Budgeted cost: £ 69,816

 Activity Evidence that supports this approach Challenge number(s) addressed Free Breakfast Club & After School Club places The evidence shows that providing a healthy school breakfast at the start of the school day can contribute to improved readiness to learn, increased concentration, and improved wellbeing and behaviour.
-(DfE July 21) We know that attainment for all pupils can be improved with good attendance.
+(DfE July 21) 2,4,5, We know that attainment for all pupils can be improved with good attendance.
 Targeting families and promoting the importance of good attendance is essential to improving outcomes.
 National Center for Educational Statistics 'Research shows that attendance is an important factor in student achievement' Research undertaken by the DfE in 2016 showed that pupils with no absence are 1.3 times more likely to achieve level 4 or above, and 3.1 times more likely to achieve level 5 or above, than pupils that missed 10-15 per cent of all sessions.
 Sessions accessed by parents to ensure meetings with staff could be made before and after school.
 Both clubs also used to support attendance and punctuality.
 Clubs also used to support children with challenging home environments.
-2,4,5, Family support worker We know that attainment for all pupils can be improved with good attendance.
+Family support worker We know that attainment for all pupils can be improved with good attendance.
 Targeting families and promoting the importance of good attendance is essential to improving outcomes.
 National Centre for Educational Statistics 'Research shows that attendance is an important factor in student achievement' Research undertaken by the DfE in 2016 showed that pupils with no absence are 1.3 times more likely to achieve level 4 or above, and 3.1 times more likely to achieve level 5 or above, than pupils that missed 10-15 per cent of all sessions.
 3,4,5 Free bagels/toast for all children.
 Free bagels/toast to be made available for all children every morning.
 Trial to start Summer 23.
-5
+5 Attendance focus Carefully and systematically tracking attendance and chasing absence ensured attendance figures increased throughout the year last year.
+4 Evidence taken from Addressing the Education Disadvantage the Essex Way by Marc Rowland.
+'Wider approaches such as strategies to improve attendance are key.
+It should be underpinned by positive relationships between pupils, their families, school life and learning.'
+Enrichment Opportunities - Forest School High levels of engagement and enjoyment from all children observed during Forest School sessions, increased attendance noted on FS days.
+2,3,4,5, Evidence taken from Addressing the Education Disadvantage the Essex Way by Marc Rowland.
+'Pupils often lack the background knowledge or experiences to make connections with learning.
+Background knowledge binds learning together.'

-Total budgeted cost: £ 157,475
+Total budgeted cost: £ 183,291